The Secret River: Plot summary

-A decade later, and William Thornhill becomes the wealthiest man in the area.
-He builds his own house, but he has always felt that something felt off.
-He also bought a new boat, named "Sarah" and renamed "Darkey's Creek" to "Thornhill's Point."
-Long Jack continued to stay, at Thornhill's Point, when all the other natives had fled.
-Thornhill's son, Dick, leaves him to live with Blackwood, and Thornhill's friendship with Blackwood also deteriorates, which leads Thornhill to have a sense of guilt of his actions.
+A decade later, William Thornhill becomes the wealthiest man in the area.
+He builds his own house, but he always feels that something is off.
+He has also bought a new boat, named "Sarah", and renamed "Darkey's Creek" to "Thornhill's Point."
+Long Jack continued to stay at Thornhill's Point, when all the other Indigenous people had fled.
+Thornhill's son, Dick, leaves the family home to live with Blackwood, and Thornhill's friendship with Blackwood deteriorates, which leads Thornhill to have a sense of guilt of his actions.

 Searching for the Secret River

 Grenville followed up The Secret River with a non-fiction book titled Searching for the Secret River in which she describes both the research she undertook into the history behind the book and her writing process.
 She chronicles how she changed from her original plan of writing a non-fiction book about her great-great-great-grandfather, Solomon Wiseman, to writing a fictional work.